 - B. Base Formula to Determine Number of Dwellings.
 The applicant shall prepare an existing zoning plan illustrating the layout of the property according to the minimum lot size and width requirements of the existing zoning of the property.
 The existing zoning plan shall be conceptual in nature but shall contain the following information: - 1.
-Date, north arrow and scale which shall not be more than 1"=100.' - 2.
+Date, north arrow and scale which shall not be more than 1"=100." - 2.
 Primary conservation areas as shown on the natural features map required by Section 13.08.C.2. - 3.
 Location of roads and shared driveways. - 4.
 Location of all lots illustrating lot area and width of each lot to demonstrate compliance with the minimum requirements of the zoning district. - 5.
 Location of septic tank and drainfield for the lots illustrated.
-The applicant shall provide proof that the proposed septic tank and drainfield locations are suitable, based on a preliminary assessment by the Kent County Health Department. - 6.
+The applicant shall provide proof that the proposed septic tank and drainfield locations are suitable, based on a preliminary assessment by the Kent County Health Department, or proof from the Michigan Department of Environmental Quality, if public or community systems are proposed. - 6.
 Permitted Number of Dwelling Units.
 The number of dwellings permitted shall be the same number as determined by the existing zoning plan. - 7.
 Formula to Determine Additional Dwellings.
-Additional dwellings above what is permitted by Section 13.05.B and C may be permitted at the discretion of the Township Board and Planning Commission according to the following formula:
+Subject to the requirements of Section 3.08.H, additional dwellings above what is permitted by this Section 13.05.B may be permitted at the discretion of the Township Board and Planning Commission according to the following formula: